avielrs/avielrs.github.io/_posts/2020-11-10-Sentiment-Analysis-on-Twitter-Data-for-Presedential-Election.md

 ![Alternate image text](/images/twitter/original_tweet.png)

-The first thing to note from this tweet is that the subjectivity is positive and will probably be ranked near 1.
+The first thing to note from this tweet is that the subjectivity from the viewpoint of the twitter account user is positive.
 The other thing to note is that this is a retweet (RT) from tweet user Kayleigh McEnany.

 Things to note about the text:
 1. There are breaks (newlines) in this tweet